jonathonp3/sirius-os-pia-installer/README.md

    - Runs as **Root**.
    - Monitors the staging archive.
    - Deploys binaries to persistent storage (`/var/opt/piavpn`).
-   - Applies the Atomic Bridge logic for UI compatibility.
+   - Ensures the application runs properly on immutable OSTree systems.
-   - Preserves credentials in `/var/opt/piavpn/etc`.
+   - Preserves credentials across updates. `/var/opt/piavpn/etc`.
    - Restarts the systemd VPN daemon.
    - Checks for updates at boot and skips installation when nothing new is available.

+The installer includes cleanup logic designed to work cleanly on OSTree/atomic systems.
+It bypasses rpm-ostree sandbox limitations by deferring cleanup to the next boot phase via a systemd oneshot workflow.
+This enables zero-touch deletion: after you remove the RPM and reboot, the uninstall runs automatically without manual steps.

 ## 🚀 Key Features

 - **Atomic-Native**: Built for OSTree-based systems.
 - **Idempotent**: Quick version checks with no boot-time impact when already up to date.
-- **Self-Healing**: Repairs broken symlinks or missing binaries on reboot.
 - **Credential-Safe**: Updates binaries without altering your login session or settings.
 - **Universal**: Detects and adapts to both Atomic and Workstation environments.